simulogics/airlinesim-docs/content/docs/beginners-guide/creating-routes/index.md

 However, there are staffing costs involved in handling passengers once you start scheduling flights to the airport, with the employees in question being hired automatically based on the number of passengers you expect to handle at the station.

-* Station Managers: Currently not in use, won't be hired.
+* **Station Managers**: Currently not in use, won't be hired.
-* Check-In Agents: Take care of passenger handling.
+* **Check-In Agents**: Take care of passenger handling.
 Will not be needed or hired if the airport is only used for cargo.
-* Ramp Agents: Coordinate the handling of the actual aircraft on the ground.
+* **Ramp Agents**: Coordinate the handling of the actual aircraft on the ground.
-* Cargo Controllers: Take care of the cargo handling.
+* **Cargo Controllers**: Take care of the cargo handling.
 Will not be needed or hired if the airport does not handle cargo.

 If you reduce the handled amount of passengers or cargo to the point where staffing demands are reduced, personnel will become available for other stations.

 Available employees can either be fired (although you'll have to pay them a settlement) or used to open up other stations in case they require additional personnel later on.
-This is done automatically - idle staff will be moved wherever it's needed before new people are hired.
+This is done automatically: Idle staff will be moved wherever it's needed before new people are hired.